Top Consumer Choice

 While debt consolidation is highly beneficial, it does rely on your personal responsibility.
 Debt consolidation is designed to help you change spending habits, and because of this, many customers do not fully complete the process.
 It's important to be disciplined and committed to your personal debt management plan.

 Using a loan to consolidate debt offers may similar pros; however, the savings are dependent on the terms of the loan.
-Your creditworthiness is a large factor in interest rates and may not provide you with substantial savings.
+Your creditworthiness is a large factor in interest rates, so you may not end up saving a substantial amount if your credit score isn't excellent.

 If your debt primarily comes from high credit card balances, you could do a balance transfer to a new or different credit card with a lower interest rate.
 This is one way to consolidate credit card debt.
 Before choosing this option, check to see what the balance transfer fee is for your credit card.
 You would have to be disciplined to make more than the minimum monthly payment to be effective at paying off your credit card debt.